iantowns/Safe-Hub-Feedback/README.md

 If you are totally new to Safe Hub Feedback, you'll need to get your dev environment up and running, which really is half the battle of any new dev project.

 ### Github
 Being that this is GitHub Repo, you'll need to create a GitHub account and install Git.
 You're already on GitHub, so you can navigate to the sign-up page and make an account there.
+Then you can <a href="https://help.github.com/articles/set-up-git/"> set-up Git</a> on your computer.
 Git, the protocol for managing projects on GitHub, can be a bit confusing, but there are great tutorials out there.
 Once you install Node.js below, you can try a cool <a href="http://nodeschool.io/#workshoppers">interactive tutorial</a> from the command line to get more familiar.
 The <a href="http://www.git-scm.com/">Git documentation</a> is a great resource too.

 ### Node.js
 This webapp uses Node.js as its web application, so you'll need to install Node (and its very cool package manager NPM).
 You can follow the instructions <a href="https://nodejs.org/download/">here</a>.